oracle/federated-ingress-controller/deploy/README.md

 	* `domain`: this is where the ingress endpoints are published.
 Set this to the zone that the DNS provider is hosting.
 	* `image`: set `respository` to where the Federated Ingress Controller image is published, and `tag` to the desired tag/version of the image.

 3. Install the Federated Ingress Controller.
+Note that the following command makes a reference to the helm chart in the project's [deploy](./) directory: helm/federated-ingress-controller.
+Therefore this command should either run from the deploy directory or may refer to the helm chart in the deploy directory.
     ```
     helm init
     sleep 30 # wait for tiller pod to be active